GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 * Gemini API Provider: Which provider of the Gemini Language models would you like to use?

-* API Key (required for Gemini, optional for PaLM): Please enter your API key for the Google AI Gemini API.
+* API Key for Gemini: Please enter your API key for the Google AI Gemini API.

 * Language model: Which language model do you want to use?
 Please ensure you pick a model supported by your selected provider.

-* Collection Path: Path to a Cloud Firestore collection which will represent a discussion with a LLM on the PaLM API.
+* Collection Path: Path to a Cloud Firestore collection which will represent a discussion with a LLM on the Google AI Gemini API.

 * Prompt Field: The field in the message document that contains the prompt.